ASTex-ICube/semiproctex/README.md

  #### ex: Texture synthesis comparisons

  BDD of 138 textures (cells, cracks, dots, lines, scratches, waves, networks, tilings, etc...) processed by 11 different texture synthesis methods.
+In these exeperiments, input textures are synthesized 2 times larger (note: this is not a limit of our method).

  ![semiproctex](Images/texture_synthesis_comparisons_1024.jpg)